Relativistic magnetohydrodynamics in the early Universe: Relativistic fluid dynamics in an expanding Universe

-To get rid of the Hubble friction, we can choose $\delta = 1$ and, hence, $\alpha = 2$.
-The resulting conservation laws then become conformally flat,

 Table~\ref{tab:my_label} summarizes the different choices of the scaling of the fluid variables discussed.
 For relativistic bulk fluid velocities, it will in general be useful to consider $\beta = \chi = 4$, $\alpha = 1$ (conformal time), and $\delta = 0$, corresponding to the conformal transformation discussed at the beginning of the section, as this choice leads to conformally flat equations when $\cs^2 = \third$.
 On the other hand, for subrelativistic bulk velocities, it is possible to find a conformally flat energy equation even when $\cs^2 \neq \third$ with the choice $\beta = \chi = 3 \, (1 + \cs^2)$ and $\alpha = 1 + \delta$.
-The resulting momentum equation presents an $a^{2\delta}$ dependence in the pressure gradient and a Hubble friction [see \Eq{mom_subrel_aux}].
+The resulting momentum equation presents an $a^{2\delta}$ dependence in the pressure gradient and a Hubble friction [cf.~\Eq{mom_subrel_aux}].
 For dust, when $\cs^2 \ll 1$, $\tilde p$ and $\tilde \rho$ become decoupled and it is possible to choose $\chi = \beta + 2 \delta \neq \beta$ to get rid of scale-factor dependence in the pressure gradient.
-Two useful choices then are to compensate the time coordinate with the Universe expansion or to make the momentum equation conformally flat.
-The former choice generalizes the super-comoving coordinates suggested for $w = 0$ \cite{Jedamzik:1996wp,Banerjee:2004df,Trivedi:2018ejz,Jedamzik:2023rfd}.
+Two useful choices then either make the momentum equation conformally flat or compensate the time coordinate with the Universe expansion.
+The former choice corresponds to the super-comoving coordinates $\alpha = 2$ and $\delta = 1$, proposed in \cite{Martel:1997hk}, which provides conformally flat fluid equations.
+The latter choice generalizes the super-comoving coordinates suggested for $w = 0$ in \cite{Banerjee:2004df}.
 It corresponds to $\alpha = \threehalf (1 + w)$ and $\delta = \half (1 + 3w)$, resulting in a Hubble friction $\tilde f_H^i = \half \, (3w - 1) \, \tilde \rho \tilde u^i \, \HH_\alpha$ with a constant $\HH_\alpha$ in $\tau_\alpha$.
-The latter choice is $\alpha = 2$ and $\delta = 1$, which differs from the super-comoving coordinates and provides conformally flat fluid equations.
-The two different choices might be useful in different circumstances, depending whether we want to use results from usual fluid dynamics exploiting the conformal invariance of the equations, or whether we prefer to use a time variable that evolves compensating for the evolution of the scale factor, yielding then an additional Hubble friction term in the usual hydrodynamic equations.
+The two different choices might be useful in different circumstances, depending on whether we want to use results from usual fluid dynamics exploiting the conformal invariance of the equations, or whether we prefer to use a time variable that evolves compensating for the evolution of the scale factor, yielding then an additional Hubble friction term in the usual fluid dynamic equations.